 Most of the time, I’d sit there staring at the clock feeling all twisted up inside…

 On one hand I wished it would go slower because it takes so long for me to write something, while on the other hand I wished it would go faster, so I can be put out of my misery.

-I dreaded the days English showed up on my timetable because it made me feel anxious, inadequate and worthless.
+I dreaded the days English showed up on my timetable because it felt like punishment.

-They were worse than detention.
+English classes were worse than detention.